What is Zeaxanthin?

 Zeaxanthin Uses

-Zeaxanthin is an eye vitamin that is drawn to the eyes once inside the body.
-It makes its way to the lens, the macula, and the fovea (the center spot of the retina).
-Zeaxanthin helps to build a yellow pigment shield to protect eye cells from the harmful effects of certain light sources, such as the sun.
-It also protects the eyes from dangerous free radicals that form from oxidation over time.
-Zeaxanthin, along with lutein, is the only dietary carotenoid which builds up in the retina, especially in the macular region.
-Because both drugs are found in large quantities in the macula, they are known as macular pigments.
+Zeaxanthin is an eye vitamin that migrates to the lens, macula, and fovea (center spot of the retina) once inside the body.
+It helps build a yellow pigment shield to protect eye cells from harmful light sources, such as the sun, and protects against dangerous free radicals formed from oxidation.
+Zeaxanthin, along with lutein, is the only dietary carotenoid that accumulates in the retina, particularly in the macular region, and is known as macular pigments.

-No known side effects or negative interactions of zeaxanthin with other drugs have been identified as of now.
-Although harmless, a person with fair skin may develop a yellowish skin color after exceeding the maximum recommended daily level for adults (10 milligrams).
+No known side effects or negative interactions with other drugs have been identified.
+However, exceeding the maximum recommended daily level for adults (10 milligrams) may cause a yellowish skin color in individuals with fair skin.

 Dosages